I thought that I would show you how I prefer to wear my steuchlein.

 Tada! like this.
 At this point I usually throw my hat with ostrich feathers on.

-And this is how I wear my steuchlein and here is also a sneak peak of my new kampfrau blouse
+And this is how I wear my steuchlein and here is also a sneak peak of my new 16th century German blouse

 Veldig fint!